shantguedekelian/Trends-in-Recipes/README.md

 I will conduct a one-tailed permutation test to assess whether the difference in proportions is statistically significant.

-**Significance Level:** *P = 0.05*
+**Significance Level:** *α = 0.05*

-**Test Statistic:** the difference in means between the proportion of **'high_protein'** tag after 2016 and before 2016.
+**Test Statistic:** The **difference in proportions** of recipes tagged as `high_protein` before and after 2016:

 $$
 \left( \frac{\text{# high_protein}_{>2016}}{\text{total # recipes}_{>2016}} \right) -
 \left( \frac{\text{# high_protein}_{\leq2016}}{\text{total # recipes}_{\leq2016}} \right)
 $$

-The choice of test statistic is valid since we only care about a positive difference in means.
-Also because in the hypothesis we are dealing with difference in proportions.
-And difference in proportions is a good metric of popularity because it shows how popular it was compared to other tags.
+This test statistic is appropriate because it directly measures the change in popularity of the tag as a proportion of all recipes in each period.
+A one-tailed test is justified because we are only interested in detecting an **increase** in popularity.

 <br>

-**Figure 4:** the histogram shows the distribution of the test statistic.
+**Figure 4:** The histogram shows the empirical distribution of the test statistic under the null hypothesis.
+The observed value is marked in red.

 <iframe
   src="assets/protein_perm_test.html"